mmortonson/arxiv_classifier/README.md

-## Classification of arXiv papers using titles and abstracts
+## Automated classification of arXiv papers

-The general goal of this project is to automatically classify research articles by assigning them to one or more of the arXiv [1] subject categories.
-The training data consist of a collection of titles and abstracts from a representative sample of articles, downloaded using the arXiv API [2] (or, alternatively, one of the related services described at [3]).
+The general goal of this project is to automatically classify research articles by assigning them to one or more of the arXiv ([1]) subject categories.
+The training data consist of a collection of titles and abstracts from a representative sample of articles, downloaded using the arXiv API ([2]), or, alternatively, one of the related services described at [3].

 ### Questions